abdullah6930/MeshGeneration/README.md

 3. Pyramid

 # Targets for the future
-1. Ability to change vertex positions of any custom mesh.
-2. Terrain Generation
+1. Terrain Generation
-3. Ability to save shapes locally
+2. Ability to save shapes locally
-4. Buildings Generation
+3. Buildings Generation